revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 ---

-15. List drawbacks and benfits of MPA _or_ List the advantages and disadvantages of MPA
+15. List drawbacks and benefits of MPA _or_ List the advantages and disadvantages of MPA

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)